Cloudxtreme/Housekeeper/README.md

 Installation
 ============

-There's no need to Git Clone!
+There's no need to Git clone!
 You can use the './Install.sh' script.
 This will ensure Housekeeper dependancies are met and automatically create and clone the repo to /home/Housekeeper.

 Configuration
 =============